NSPA Lived Experience Influencers

-In our last round of recruitment, we were particularly keen to receive applications from people who are from marginalised or under-represented groups, including:
+We are particularly keen to receive applications from people who are from marginalised or under-represented groups in suicide prevention, including:

-- People who are Black, Brown, Asian or from minoritized ethnicity groups
+- People who are Black, Asian or from a racialised or minoritised ethnicity group

 The aims of the training will be to equip the Influencers to safely, effectively and meaningfully use their lived experience to inform and influence suicide prevention policy and practice in a range of settings.

-You will be asked to attend 8 group training sessions on weekdays afternoons/evenings, and some short one to one sessions with staff.
-Due to current regulations and best practice relating to the COVID19 pandemic, these sessions are being planned for delivery via online video conferencing platform Zoom.
+You will be asked to attend a “meet & greet” session, followed by 7 group training sessions, and some short one to one sessions with staff.
+These sessions will be delivered online via Zoom.
 Full instructions will be provided.

 Influencers will be equipped to: